 9.4 Stand Calibration:

 9.4.1 Calibrate the test stand by conducting a test with a blind reference oil (see A9.2).
-Submit the results to the TMC
+Submit the results to the TMC as described in A9.6.
+Determine reference oil test acceptance according to LTMS.